bespoyasov/refactor-like-a-superhero/manuscript-en/18-test-code.md

 ---

-For example, to reduce the number of mocks, we can organize business logic to test it without mocks.
-It isn't easy to achieve when the logic is mixed with various effects.
+For example, to reduce the number of mocks, we can organize business logic to test it without mocks.[^codethatfits][^testingprinciples] It isn't easy to achieve when the logic is mixed with various effects.
 So it's better to keep effects separated and describe the logic in the form of pure functions.

 Pure functions are intrinsically testable.
 They don't require a fancy test infrastructure and only need the test data and the expected result to be tested.